ruby/lrama/README.md

 `parser.rb` is generated from `parser.y` by Racc.
 Run the rake command when you update `parser.y` then commit changes of both files.

+### How to Write a Type Signature

+We use [Steep](https://github.com/soutaro/steep) for type checking and [rbs-inline](https://github.com/soutaro/rbs-inline) for type declarations.

+Currently, type signatures are declared in the [sig/lrama](https://github.com/ruby/lrama/blob/master/sig/lrama) directory.
+However, these files will be replaced with `rbs-inline`.
+This means type signatures should be written directly in the source code.

+For guidance on writing type signatures, refer to the [Syntax Guide](https://github.com/soutaro/rbs-inline/wiki/Syntax-guide) in the rbs-inline documentation.

 ### Test